Immunology & Microbiology Program

 Requirements for Specialization

-In addition to the Core courses and laboratory rotations, IMP students should take Infection and Immune Response in the first year, and, in the second year, at least one advanced level course offered by the Immunology and Microbiology program.
+In addition to the required core courses and laboratory rotations, three advanced topic courses must be taken.
+IMP students should take Infection and Immune Response in the first year, and, in the second year, at least one advanced level course offered by the Immunology and Microbiology program.
 Equivalent advanced topics courses can be substituted with permission.
 All students, except for those in the final stages of their dissertation research, are required to take Graduate Student Seminar each fall semester, and Immunobiology and Microbiology Seminar and Discussion, or an equivalent guest scientist seminar program, for two semesters.

 The Immunology and Microbiology Program (IMP) is in part supported by a National Institutes of Health graduate student training grant, entitled Training in Immunology and Virology (NIH/NIAID T32 AI-007349-24, Raymond M. Welsh-PI).
 It provides one to two years of fellowship support to IMP graduate student trainees interested in the fields of immunology and/or virology and training in the laboratories of one of about 25 designated faculty mentors listed on the training grant.
 The fellowships consist of salary support and a modest budget for travel and research expenses.
 Student trainees are selected between their second and third year of graduate studies and after successful completion of qualifying exams.
 Students must be American citizens or green card holders, and they are selected based on their academic performance at UMMS.
 This competitive training grant is now in its 25th year of funding, reflecting the quality of training in immunology and virology sponsored by the IMP at UMMS.